krugerk/beeminder-apidocs/source/index.html.md

 </aside>

 ## Personal authentication token

-> Ruby code examples are coming soon, but in the meantime
-> <a href="https://github.com/beeminder/beeminder-gem" title="Ruby gem for Beeminder API access">check out the gem on Github</a>.

 > For example, if your username is "alice" and your token is "abc123" you can
 > query information about your "weight" goal like so: